signaldatascience/R-curriculum/interview-prep/questions.md

 * Let's say we play a game where I keep flipping a coin until I get heads.
 If the first time I get heads is on the $n$th coin, then I pay you $2n-1$ dollars.
 How much would you pay me to play this game?

+	* Expected payoff is $1 (1/2) + 3 (1/2)^2 + 5 (1/2)^3 + \cdots$.
+This is an arithmetic-geometric sum (see previous question); sum comes out to be 3, so you shouldn't pay more than $3.

 * You have two coins, one of which is fair and comes up heads with a probability 1/2, and the other which is biased and comes up heads with probability 3/4.
 You randomly pick coin and flip it twice, and get heads both times.
 What is the probability that you picked the fair coin?

+	* Probability of HH and fair coin is $(1/2) (1/2)^2$ and probability of HH and biased coin is $(1/2) (3/4)^2$.
+Divide the former by their sum for $4/13 \approx 0.30769$.

-* You have a 0.1% chance of picking up a coin with both heads, and a 99.9% chance that you pick up a fair coin.
+* You have a 0.1% chance of picking up a coin with both heads and a 99.9% chance of picking up a fair coin.
 You flip your coin and it comes up heads 10 times.
-What’s the chance that you picked up the fair coin, given the information that you observed?
+What's the probability that you picked the fair coin?

+	* Similar to previous question.
+Probability of picking fair coin and getting 10 heads is $0.999 (1/2)^{10}$ and probability of picking double-head coin and getting 10 heads is 0.001; divide former by their sum for approximately 49%.

 * What's the expected number of times you need to roll a 6-sided die until each number comes up at least once?